 (Analytic Seminar) At first glance, law and love seem to tend in opposing directions: where law is constituted in rules and regularity, love emerges in contingent, surprising, and ungovernable ways; where law speaks in the language of reason, love’s language is of sentiment and affect; where law regulates society through threats of violence, love binds with a magical magnetism.
 In this seminar, placing materials in law and legal theory alongside theoretical and imaginative work on the subject of love, we invert that premise of opposition in order to look for love’s place in law and law’s in love.
 First we will inquire into the ways in which laws regulate love, asking how is love constituted and arranged by those regulations, and on what grounds it escapes them.
 In that regard we will explore, among other areas, the problematics of passion in criminal law and laws regulating sexuality, marriage, and family.
 Second we will ask, how does love in its various guises (as, philia, eros, or agape) manifest itself in law and legal theory, and indeed partly constitute law itself?
 Here we will explore, for example, sovereign exercises of mercy, the role of equity in legal adjudication, and the means that bind legal subjects together in social contract theory.
 Finally, we will explore an analogy drawn by W. H. Auden, asking how law is like love, and by extension love like law.
 How does attending to love’s role in law, and law’s in love, shift our imaginings of both?

 Requisite: LJST 110 or consent of the instructor.
 Open to juniors and seniors.
 Limited to 15 students.
 Fall semester.
-Professor Umphrey.2016-17: Not offered
+Professor Umphrey.2017-18: Offered in Fall 2017

 (Analytic Seminar) The discipline of legal theory has the task of making law meaningful to itself.
 But there is a variety of competing legal theories that can make law meaningful in divergent ways.
 By what measure are we to assess their adequacy?
 Is internal coherence the best standard or should legal theory strive to accord with the extra-legal world?
 Then too, the institutions and practices of law are components of social reality and, therefore, as amenable to sociological or cultural analysis as any other component.
 Here again, many different kinds of sense can be made of law depending upon how “the social” is itself theorized.
 This course engages the theme of law and the problems of social reality by way of a three-step approach.
 The first part of the course presents an overview of the main lines of twentieth-century American legal thought.
 We begin with a study of legal formalism and the challenges posed to it by legal realism and its various successor theories.
 One focus of debate between formalism and its rivals is how much social realism should be brought to bear on legal analysis.
 Another question is: what kind of social realism should be brought to bear on the analysis of law.
 The second segment of the course provides a survey of some of the candidates.
 These include the Law and Society Movement, neo-Marxism and Critical Legal Studies.
 In the final segment we look at how these theoretical issues are given expression in connection with more practical contexts such as poverty law, labor law or criminal law.